debroglie27/SoftwareLab_Project/README.md

 # Autogenerate Report On ICC Men's Ranking

-This is a Software Lab (CS699) Project where we generate a report on ICC Men's Ranking and that too automatic.
+This is a Software Lab (CS699) Project where we generate a report on ICC Men's Ranking using techniques and tools like web scraping, plotting and latex.
 `ICC - International Cricket Council`

 ## Group Members